 The Company consolidates the financial statements of its wholly owned subsidiaries and all inter-company accounts are eliminated in consolidation.
 SeaChange also holds minority investments in the capital stock of certain private companies having product offerings or customer relationships that have strategic importance.
-The Company evaluates its equity and debt investments and other contractual relationships with affiliate companies in order to determine whether the guidelines of FASB Interpretation ("FIN") No. 46, "Consolidation of Variable Interest Entities," as revised under FIN 46R should be applied in the financial statements.
-FIN No. 46R addresses consolidation by business enterprises of variable interest entities that possess certain characteristics.
+The Company evaluates its equity and debt investments and other contractual relationships with affiliate companies in order to determine whether the guidelines of FASB Interpretation ("FIN") No. 46, "Consolidation of Variable Interest Entities," as revised under FIN No. 46R, "Consolidation of Variable Interest Entities (revised December 2003)" ("FIN 46R"), should be applied in the financial statements.
+FIN 46R addresses consolidation by business enterprises of variable interest entities that possess certain characteristics.
 A variable interest entity ("VIE") is defined as an entity in which equity investors do not have the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support.
 The primary beneficiary is required to consolidate the financial position and results of the VIE.
-Since the adoption of FIN 46R, the Company concluded that FIN 46R has not required the consolidation of any affiliated company.
+Since the adoption of FIN 46R, the Company has concluded that the consolidation of any affiliated company is not required by the guidelines set forth under FIN 46R.

 The Company's investments in affiliates include investments accounted for under the cost method and the equity method of accounting.
 The investments that represent less than a 20% ownership interest of the common shares of the affiliate are carried at cost.
-Under the equity method of accounting, which generally applies to investments that represent 20% to 50% ownership of the common shares of the affiliate, SeaChange's proportionate ownership share of the earnings or losses of the affiliate are included in equity income (loss) in earnings of affiliates in the consolidated statement of operations.
+Under the equity method of accounting, which generally applies to investments that represent 20% to 50% ownership of the common shares of the affiliate, SeaChange's proportionate ownership share of the earnings or losses of the affiliate are included in equity income in earnings of affiliates in the consolidated statement of operations.